techgraphics/techgraphics.github.io/_glossary/critical-rendering-path.md

 ---
 title: Critical Rendering Path
-description: In web development, the critical rendering path is the series of events that occur to render the things required for just the initial view of that webpage.
+description: The series of events that occur to render the things required for just the initial view of that webpage.
 more_info_urls:
   - sitename: feedthebot
     url: https://www.feedthebot.com/pagespeed/critical-render-path.html